-Otto Energy Philippines, the Operator, withdrew from SC 69.
-Transfer of its interest to TA Petroleum and the other remaining party is under processing by the DOE.
+Transfer of Otto Energy Philippines interests to TA Petroleum and the other remaining party is under processing by the DOE.

-The remaining parties jointly requested the DOE an extension of the term of SC 69 until 31 December 2014.
+The remaining parties' request for extension of the term of SC 69 until 31 December 2014 is pending with the DOE.

-TA Petroleum currently holds 6% participating interest in SC 69.
+Trans-Asia, through TA Petroleum, holds 6% participating interest in SC 69.